Tulsi Gabbard Says CNN Did Not Explain Why She Is Excluded From Upcoming Town Hall

 Democratic presidential candidate Tulsi Gabbard was not invited to CNN’s upcoming town halls ahead of the New Hampshire primary on February 11.
-According to Breitbart, Gabbard told Fox News that he has no received an explanation for the exclusion.
+According to Breitbart, Gabbard told Fox News that he has not received an explanation for the exclusion.

 “We have reached out, I think, more than once, and we received no explanation,” Gabbard said.